-They will complete a foundation course in year 7 where they will learn the basic skills and concepts relative to Graphic Design.
-In year 8 they will complete a design and make Project that will focus on utilizing skills learned in year 7.
-Students will develop ICT skills that are fundamental to the Graphic Design Industry, including vacuum forming and sublimation printing, to develop a design for a commercially viable mobile phone case.
+In year 8, students will complete a design and make project that will focus on utilizing skills learned in year 7.
+Students will develop skills that are fundamental to the Graphic Design Industry, including vacuum forming and sublimation printing, to develop a design for a commercially viable mobile phone case.

 In year 9 students will work on further developing Graphic Design skills through 3 design assignments which focus on techniques required for KS4.
 Traditional skills such as drawing and sketching will be used along with more advanced ICT techniques.